drandreaskrueger/chainhammer/README.md

 py.test -v --cov
 ```

-December 3rd, there were 64 tests, all 64 PASSED, see this [logfile](tests/logs/tests-with_testrpc-py.log.txt).
+December 3rd, there were 64 tests, all 64 PASSED, see this [logfile](tests/logs/tests-with_testrpc-py.log.ansi) (`cat tests/logs/*.ansi` because colors).
 Tested successfully with these localhost:8545 providers:

 * 'testrpc-py'